nelsoncastanha/todomobile/README.md

 A simple Todo List using React Native and Expo.

 Main functionality:
--> Add Task
+→ Add Task
--> Delete task
+→ Delete Task
--> When you complete a task, it gets added to the completed tasks in the bottom of the page
+→ When you complete a task, it gets added to the completed tasks in the bottom of the page

 To be done later(just styling stuff)